paeneumbra/dotfiles/sys/.config/awesome/backlog.md

     - [ ] controllers
     - [ ] dropdown with options

-- [ ] Rofi with same look as dashboard?
+- [x] Rofi with same look as dashboard
+  - almost, no blur